Can hamsters eat asparagus? And if they can, should they? After all, just because they can eat something doesn’t always

 It’s very easy to find out if yours likes it, just put it in their cage and see if they eat it.
 If your hamster doesn’t, don’t force it on them.
 There are many other healthy treats that they can enjoy!

 It’s not all that uncommon that hamsters do not want to eat asparagus.
-If your hamster is one of those picky eaters, don’t worry, there are plenty of other healthy, delicious foods that they can snack on instead.
+If yours is one of those picky eaters, don’t worry, there are plenty of other healthy, delicious foods that they can snack on instead.
 Here are some ideas to get you started:

 - Peanuts (unsalted)